step-security-bot/go-dev-container/README.md

 ## Included `.devcontainer` Config

-This project not only builds the dev container into the provided Docker container it also includes an example implemantion in the `.devcontainer` directory.
+This repository not only builds a Go dev container into a Docker container it also includes example usage in the `.devcontainer` directory.

-Do the following to use this implementation.
+Do the following to use this example.

 1. Clone down the repository.
+2. Ensure your target project does not already have a `.devcontainer` directory.
+If it does, you will either need to rename it for testing or delete it.
-1. Copy the `.devcontainer` directory to your project.
-Note:  you should not already have a `.devcontainer` directory or things could get weird.
+3. Copy the `.devcontainer` directory to your project.
-1. Copy the following files to the root of your project.
-All of these are optional but encouraged.
+4. Copy the following files to the root of your project.
+   These are optional but encouraged.
     - `.mise.toml`:  The config file for manageing specific versions of tooling you need for your Go project.
     - `cspell.json`:  The cspell config for spell checking in your project, edit to add any specific words that your project needs.
     - `dev.sh`:  Helps launch VSCode and exec into the dev container.
 This file needs some modification to use in your repository.
 See [dev.sh](#devsh) for instructions.

 ### Dev Container Setup

-Once you've followed the above instructions and have copied the needed files to your project, perform the following actions to configure them.
+Once you've followed the above instructions to copy the needed files to your project, perform the following to configure them.

 Edit the `devcontainer.json` file to make the following changes.